vineeth14/BlockBlastSolver/docs/index.md

 ### Does the game make us lose on purpose?

-I say this because at the beginning of a game, we can very clearly see that the proposed pieces are strangely perfect—they are exactly the pieces needed to complete a row or a column.
+At the beginning of a game, the proposed pieces are strangely exactly what is needed to complete a row or column, which suggests the game is aware of the pieces we need.
 So, the game is clearly aware of the pieces we need, and at the start of the game at least, it helps us.
 This was an interesting observation I noticed.

 ### Solution Evolution